Cara Sucia (Mesoamerican site): Studies

 Historian Santiago Barberena was the first to mention Cara Sucia in 1892, and had Monument 1 transferred to the National Museum.
 The site was covered by coastal forest until 1964, when bulldozers were used to clear the land for growing cotton, resulting in severe damage to the site; witnesses relate that numerous small platforms (presumably residential) were completely destroyed at that time.
 In 1967, Stanley Boggs visited and mapped the exposed site.
 In 1986, Lee Parsons identified Cara Sucia as a Cotzumalhuapa site based on the style of its sculptures.
 The Hacienda Cara Sucia, in which the site was located, was expropriated by the 1980 Agrarian Reform.
 The estate was abandoned by its former owners, but a year elapsed before government authorities took effective control of the hacienda.
 Taking advantage of this vacuum of authority, hundreds of local residents began to loot Cara Sucia on a daily basis, eventually digging over 5,000 pits.
 Traffickers of antiquities circulated through the site to purchase artifacts as they were being found.
-This was the worst episode of archaeological depredation every to take place in El Salvador, and artifacts from Cara Sucia were sold in the United States and other countries (this situation prompted the enactment of the first bilateral agreement between El Salvador and the United States for import restrictions of archaeological artifacts, subscribed in 1987).
+This was the worst episode of archaeological depredation ever to take place in El Salvador, and artifacts from Cara Sucia were sold in the United States and other countries (this situation prompted the enactment of the first bilateral agreement between El Salvador and the United States for import restrictions of archaeological artifacts, subscribed in 1987).
 In 1981, the governmental Department of Archaeology acted to halt the looting, assigning Jorge Mejía to confront the looters and fence most of the site.
 Over a year and a half, Mejía conducted very extensive excavations on the acropolis and other structures.
 In 1983, Amaroli documented this work, as well as the damage from looting, and undertook limited excavations; in addition, the site was equipped with rustic infrastructure to open as an archaeological park, with a parking area, signage, interpretative center and an interpretative trail.
 This effort was aborted in 1984, when all financing was cut for Cara Sucia.
 Amaroli undertook further work at Cara Sucia in 1986, establishing that its relationship with the Cotzumalhuapa culture was not only in regard to its sculptures but also in its shared architecture and ceramics, findings which were summarized by Rafael Cobos.
 These ceramic relations were further demonstrated in the 2006 investigations by Regina Moraga, Elisa Mencos and Sébastien Perrot-Minnot.

 In 1992 Cara Sucia was entered on the UNESCO World Heritage Tentative Lists, together with the El Imposible National Park.